Life As an Insurance Policy Processing Clerk

 Job Outlook for Insurance Policy Processing Clerks

 In the United States, there were 308,500 jobs for Insurance Policy Processing Clerk in 2016.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 34,100 new jobs for Insurance Policy Processing Clerk by 2026.
-There will be an estimated 35,600 positions for Insurance Policy Processing Clerk per year.
+Due to new job openings and attrition, there will be an average of 35,600 job openings in this field each year.

 The states with the most job growth for Insurance Policy Processing Clerk are Utah, Arizona, and Iowa.
 Watch out if you plan on working in Maine, Vermont, or Oregon.
 These states have the worst job growth for this type of profession.